Taught course

 • An Honours degree (2:1 or above) in a relevant subject.

-• GCSE English Language (or equivalent Ofqual regulated qualification) at grade 4 or above, or grade C or above if awarded under the previous GCSE grading scheme.
-Please note that some employers may require GCSE Maths at the point of application.
+• GCSE English Language or English Literature (or equivalent Ofqual regulated qualification) at grade 4 or above, or grade C or above if awarded under the previous GCSE grading scheme.
+You do not require GCSE/Level 2 Maths for entry onto this course.
+However, please be aware that some employers may require this in addition to your completed degree.

 • You also need a satisfactory enhanced Disclosure and Barring Service (DBS) and occupational health clearance prior to registration.